ParallelMaths/parallel/pages/webinar-9aut-2026-week-1.md

 # Parallel Academy Year 9 Autumn Term Week 1 Assignment

-These problems relate to a recent theme you have been covering with your tutor.
-They are arranged in order of increasing difficulty and the final problem is much more of a challenge than the rest.
+This is an **optional** assignment and the the problems are designed to help you reflect on material from a recent webinar - **have your session materials at hand** as the problems are closely based on them.

-The problems are designed to help you reflect on material from previous tutorial sessions (which you can access on your Academy page).
+Please note:

-The number of marks each question or part is worth is shown.
-Some have an optional hint, which cost 1 mark, so only reveal the hint if you’ve given the problem some real thought.
+* Problems are in order of increasing difficulty. **You are not expected to get full marks** and should not be alarmed by a low score.
+The most important thing is to try your best and to review the full solutions, working through any gaps.

-Take your time, ensuring that you haven't overlooked something or made a silly error, before submitting your answers.
-Please remember that completing homework is certainly not a race!
+* Your work must reflect your own best efforts and **you should not use AI or other tools** when working on the problems.

-**For questions where you need to type in the answer, unless otherwise specified you may assume the answer is a whole number, and you should only enter the number itself.**
+* **Set aside around 30 minutes** for the assignment (longer if you need it).
+There is no deadline but it is a good idea to complete the assignment within a few days of starting it.

-You should only leave an answer blank if you have really thought about the problem and are still stuck (particularly with the final problem).
+* **Do not rush** - every problem deserves your attention.
+You should only leave an answer blank if you have really thought about the problem and are still stuck.

-We will also be running a weekly homework review session (look out for our emails).
+* For questions where you need to type in the answer, unless otherwise specified you may assume the answer is a whole number, and you should only enter the number itself.

-**Before you click Submit at the end of the assignment, check that all of your answers have been entered correctly.**
+* Before you click Submit at the end of the assignment, check that all of your answers have been entered correctly **(you will not be able to re-submit)**.

-**After you click Submit, make sure you scroll down to see the correct answers and read the full written solutions.**
+* **After you click Submit**, make sure you scroll down to see the correct answers and read the full written solutions.

 ## 1.
 ![](/resources/academy-9aut-week-1/q1.png){image align="center"}